 - Upscale Menu do Dia: Take time out for another Menu do Dia in Porto.
 This time, we tried the more upscale Club 3C.
 We were drawn in by their chalkboard menu outside as we went past.

 - Tram Excursion to Foz: Hop on historic Linha 1 of the tram system (2.50 € per person each way at the time of writing, buy on board) along the Douro and you'll be transported within 30 minutes to where the Douro river meets the sea.
 Take time to walk along the break walls and note the difference between the serenity of the Douro River and the raw power of the Atlantic.
-Click on the images below to access additional photos from our afternoon excursion to Foz.

 - Port and Chocolate Tasting: Retrace your route on the tram from Foz back to its origin in Porto.
 Cross the river and do a reprise of your port tasting experience from Day 1.
 This time, we opted to try one of the port tasting rooms along the Douro River, Kopke.
 We were led upstairs to a quiet room overlooking the Douro and were presented with a menu of wine flights to choose from.
 We selected an option (22.40 € at the time of writing) that included two wines and three ports (one was 30 years old!).
 The port tasting was served with a copious supply of chocolate.

 - Sunset Cruise on the Douro: A number of companies run ~1 hour excursions under the 6 bridges of the Douro River in Porto for about 10 € per person.
 Time your Douro cruise to coincide with the sunset in Porto for extra-special views.
-Click the image below to see additional photos from our sunset cruise in Porto.

 - Climb Torre dos Clérigos: On Sunday, many shops and attractions in Porto are closed but you can still climb the iconic tower at Clérigos Church.
 Catch your breath while steeping in the amazing views over Porto.